 If your family member is also your traveling companion — meaning a person traveling with you whose name appears with yours on the same trip arrangement and who will accompany you on your trip — then other travel insurance benefits may apply.
 For example:

 Even the most carefully planned trips can be derailed by an emergency at home.
 That’s why it’s so important to have travel insurance that includes trip cancellation and trip interruption benefits.
-These benefits can reimburse you for nonrefundable trip expenses if you must cancel or interrupt your trip due to the serious illness or injury of a family member (among other covered reasons).
-The injury, illness or medical condition must be considered life threatening or require hospitalization, or the family member must require your care.
+These benefits can reimburse you for nonrefundable trip expenses if you must cancel or interrupt your trip due to the covered serious illness or injury of a family member (among other covered reasons).
+The injury, illness, or medical condition must be considered life threatening by a physician or require hospitalization.

 How does this work in real life?
-Imagine you’re touring Tokyo when you get news that your sister has a sudden accident.
-Trip interruption benefits can reimburse for your last-minute flight home, as well as reimburse you for the nonrefundable prepaid expenses you lose by cutting your trip short.
+Imagine you’re touring Tokyo when you get news that your sister has a sudden, serious accident.
+Trip interruption benefits can reimburse you (up to your plan’s limits) for your last-minute flight home, as well as reimburse you for the nonrefundable prepaid expenses you lose by cutting your trip short.
 Or, if you have to cancel an anniversary trip to Paris after your son’s hospitalized with a concussion, trip cancellation benefits can reimburse you for nonrefundable prepaid expenses.

-On some plans, Allianz Global Assistance also considers the birth of an immediate family member’s child to be a covered reason for trip cancellation, as long as the pregnancy occurred after you purchased travel insurance.
+Some Allianz Travel Insurance plans also consider attending the birth of a family member’s child to be a covered reason for trip cancellation.

 Sometimes, you’re the one who needs help from family.
-If you’re hospitalized for more than seven days during your trip, your emergency medical transportation benefits can arrange and pay for round-trip transportation for a family member to come and stay with you.
+If you’re hospitalized during your trip, your emergency medical transportation benefits can arrange and pay for round-trip transportation for one friend or family member to come and stay with you.

 When you’re reading through your travel insurance plan documents, pay attention to the part labeled “Exclusions.”
 Some named exclusions apply to family members — even if the family member is not traveling with you.